-Emergency School Closure
+■ Emergency School Closure

-Schools may close in the case of a natural disaster such as an earthquake, a fire, a flood, or an epidemic/pandemic like COVID-19.
+Schools may close in the case of a natural disaster such as an earthquake, a fire, a flood, or an epidemic/pandemic.
 School officials rely on the expertise and advice of public health and safety officials in these decisions.
 Other means of delivering instruction will be used as possible.